Offgrid Internet Offgrid/Internet

 Telstra Satellite$125Up to 50 MbpsNot specifiedVariable$599

-Bruce Scott, former mayor of Barcoo Shire, highlights the impact of this disparity:
+Bruce Scott, former mayor of Barcoo Shire, summed up the regional frustration:

 “The national information superhighway is so critically important and if we’ve got a second-rate service coming into these communities what reason is there for people to stay?”